pylipp/financeager-flask/README.md

     export FLASK_APP=financeager_flask/fflask.py
     flask run  # --help for more info

 >   This does not store data persistently!
-Specify the environment variable `FINANCEAGER_DATA_DIR`.
+Specify the environment variable `FINANCEAGER_FLASK_DATA_DIR`.

 >   For production use, you should wrap `app = fflask.create_app(data_dir=...)` in a WSGI or FCGI (see `examples/` directory).